ManishPoudel/8_Puzzle_game_C/README.md

 Sliding puzzle game.

 Just run it with gcc(mingw 64) compiler in vscode or any other.

+Future Improvements :-
--use A* algorithm to solve this.
+- use A* algorithm to solve this.